PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 ![A screenshot of the bar chart with animated axes](./images/figure-7.png)

-_Figure 7 – A screenshot of the bar chart race with animated axes.
-Code: [`StepByStep/8-axes/`](../StepByStep/8-axes/)._
+_Figure 7 – A screenshot of the bar chart race with animated axes Code: [`StepByStep/8-axes/`](../StepByStep/8-axes/)._

 This animation is finished, but it would be much cooler if we could show the flags of each country on each bar.
 Let’s do this in the next step.

 ## Step 9: Adding images

 In this step, we will add flag images to each bar.
-These images will be clipped to fit the bar’s height and aligned to the right of each bar.
-Figure 8 shows a sketch of how it should work and the SVG code that will be generated.
+These images will be clipped to fit the bar’s height and aligned to the right of each bar. _Figure 8_ shows a sketch of how it should work and the SVG code that will be generated.

 ![A plan for adding images to the bars and the generated SVG code](images/figure-8.png)

-_Figure 8 – A plan for adding images to the bars and the generated SVG code._
+_Figure 8 – A plan for adding images to the bars and the generated SVG code_

 A collection of royalty-free flag PNG thumbnails is available in `Chapter13/data/flags`.
 To use them, copy the `flags/` directory to your project's `data/` folder and add the following constant to your `common.js` module: